 The Ping installer for Windows is automated to make it as simple as possible.
 Follow these quick steps to get installed and up and running with Ping.

-NOTE: please ensure you have installed NodeJS, MongoDB and Redis (
+IMPORTANT: please ensure you have installed NodeJS, MongoDB and Redis as per the

 IMPORTANT.
 Do not continue unless you have NodeJS, MongoDB and Redis installed.
 See the installation pre-requisites instructions for details.

 - Check that the MongoDB and Redis services are running in the windows services window

 - Download the Ping Installer and save it to you hard drive ready for installation.
 This is accessible from the PingAlerting.com website.